-The Group is a leading provider of Digital Terrestrial Television ("DTT") distribution and transmission services in France (see "Description of the Issuer and the Group") with revenues from Television Broadcasting accounting for 20 per cent. of total revenue (excluding Fibre activities according to IFRS 5) for the twelve-month period ended 31 December 2023.
+The Group is a leading provider of Digital Terrestrial Television ("DTT") distribution and transmission services in France (see "Description of the Issuer and the Group") with revenues from Television Broadcasting accounting for 19.7 per cent. of total revenue (excluding Fibre activities according to IFRS 5) for the twelve-month period ended 31 December 2024.
 The evolution of terrestrial TV usage and consumer migration to Internet Protocol Television ("IPTV") through fixed broadband networks and massive adoption of FTTH, is expected to accelerate and, as a result, the penetration of DTT in French households could decrease more rapidly than expected.

-As of 31 December 2023, according to a survey conducted by the Autorité de régulation de la communication audiovisuelle et numérique (the "Arcom") and Médiamétrie, DTT reception mode (including DTT and Free-To-Air cable in collective dwellings) is present in 44.7 per cent. of French households equipped with a television set (representing a decrease of 2.0 per cent. over one year), whereas IPTV is present in 69.1 per cent. (representing an increase of 3.3 per cent. over one year) and direct to home satellite in 12.6 per cent.
-The rapid deployment and adoption of Fibre-to-the-Home ("FTTH") in France, with the support of the French Government's Plan France Très Haut Débit, could accelerate this trend.
-As of 31 December 2023, 38 million premises were eligible to subscribe to an FTTH access service, which represents an increase of 10% compared to December 2022, according to the scorecard for the fixed broadband and superfast broadband market in France prepared by the French Autorité de Régulation des Communications Electroniques, des Postes et de la Distribution de la Presse ("ARCEP") dated March 2024.
-The number of FTTH subscriptions stood at 21.4 million, an increase of 3.3 million year-over-year.
+As of 31 December 2024, according to the survey "étude Tendances audio-vidéo 2025" conducted by the Autorité de régulation de la communication audiovisuelle et numérique (the "Arcom") and Médiamétrie, DTT reception mode is present in 37.1 per cent. of French households equipped with a television set (representing a decrease of 3.0 per cent. over one year), whereas IPTV is present in 72.6 per cent. (representing an increase of 3.5 per cent. over one year) and direct to home satellite in 10.9 per cent.
+The rapid deployment and adoption of Fibre-to-the-Home ("FTTH") in France, with the support of the French Government's Plan France Très Haut Débit, is accelerating this trend.
+As of 31 December 2024, 40.6 million premises were eligible to subscribe to an FTTH access service, which represents an increase of 7% compared to December 2023, according to the scorecard for the fixed broadband and superfast broadband market in France prepared by the French Autorité de Régulation des Communications Electroniques, des Postes et de la Distribution de la Presse ("ARCEP") dated March 2025.
+The number of FTTH subscriptions stood at 24.4 million, an increase of 2.9 million year-over-year.